 Hunger pangs.
 Everyone knows them.
 At the very least, they’re annoying.
-But when it’s been hours since you last ate, those pangs can quickly turn to pain.
+But those pangs can quickly turn to pain when it’s been hours since you last ate.

 These sensations are your body’s natural impulses to get you to eat.

-Our bodies require food for energy.
-Food is made up of calories, which your body burns to operate, move around, and exercise.
+Our bodies require energy and food.
+Food comprises calories, which your body burns to operate, move around, and exercise.

 Eating the right number of calories each day gives you the strength you need to power through life’s toughest obstacles.